How Dirty House Affect Your Health

 Jimmy Ho

 We all love the feeling of coming home to a clean and organized living space.
 However, it’s easy to overlook the potential health hazards lurking in a dirty house.
+It’s important to distinguish between a messy home, which refers to clutter without unsanitary conditions, and a dirty home, which involves health hazards.
 From dusty corners to cluttered rooms, a lack of cleanliness can take a toll on your well-being in more ways than you might imagine.
 In this blog post, we’ll explore how a dirty house can affect your health and why maintaining a clean living environment is essential for your overall well-being.

 1. Dust and Respiratory Issues

 We all encounter dust in our homes, but excessive dust can lead to respiratory issues, especially for those with allergies or asthma.
 Dust is composed of tiny particles, including dirt, pollen, pet dander, and dead skin cells.
 When inhaled, these particles can irritate your airways, triggering sneezing, coughing, and breathing difficulties.
-Over time, the continuous exposure to dust can worsen respiratory conditions and may even lead to chronic bronchitis.
+Over time, the continuous exposure to dust can worsen respiratory conditions and may even lead to chronic bronchitis and other respiratory illnesses.

 2. Germs and Infections